mattrixk/es-toolkit/emulationstation/README.md

 > If you are squeemish, you can always backup the contents of the ".emulationstation" folder elsewhere before deleting it.

 **NOTE:** *This folder does not contain the RetroArch files required to actually play roms (in .emulationsation/systems/retroarch), so if you are using the Portable ES version by @Herb_Fargus, then you should leave that folder intact.*

+**ALSO NOTE:** *The files in the "Roms" folder are just renamed .txt files.
+THEY ARE NOT REAL ROMS!*